anonaddy/addy.io/SECURITY.md

-If you believe you've found a security issue in the AnonAddy product or service, I encourage you to notify me.
+If you believe you've found a security issue in the addy.io product or service, I encourage you to notify me.
 I welcome working with you to resolve the issue promptly.
 Thanks in advance!

 # Disclosure Policy